cheng-lincoln/md3_research/README.md

    # ...
    ```

    This creates an `events.csv` file in the `processed_data` folder.
-We should be able to see it with this command:
+We should be able to see it with:

    ```bash
    ls processed_data/